davidmoten/sparse-hilbert-index/README.md

     .createIndex()
     .write(idx);
 ```
+### Step 2: Search the remote data file using the index
 Righto, now you have the `output` and `idx` files that you can deploy to an S3 bucket (or a local filesystem if you want).
 Let's do a search on the data and we'll reread the Index from the idx file.

 ```java